 Trials take many forms, whether it’s sickness, hunger, security, finances, or conflict, God allows these into our lives for a season.
 They challenge us to keep our eyes on Him and not on our circumstances.
 They reveal discrepancies in our character, maybe even in areas we thought we were strong in.
 They remove our trust in this world and they place it on Christ alone.
 Our pride is diminished in the midst of them and our bodies are at times relegated to nothing.

-If you are a follower of Christ and have an area that needs to be made holy such as a weakness or deficiency, you can usually count on God taking you through a trial to essentially cut it out of your life.
+If you are a follower of Christ and have an area that needs to be made holy such as a weakness or deficiency, you can usually count on God taking you through a trial to strengthen that weakness

-Trials are tests which is God’s way of doing spiritual surgery.
-The sin in our lives is like a cancer, invading every area of our lives, the Lord wants to remove the effects of sin and lead us into perfect fellowship with Him.
+Trials can be God’s way of doing spiritual surgery.
+The sin in our lives is like a cancer, invading every area of our lives, the Lord wants to remove the elements of our weakness that lead to sin and lead us into perfect fellowship with Him.

 Will you let Him remove all that hinders in your life?
 The process may be painful at the moment, bu the reward is great.